holadepo/docs/software/cli-reference.md

 ## astro dev pytest

-Run unit tests for your data pipelines on Astro with `pytest`, a testing framework for Python.
-When you run this command, the Astro CLI creates a local Python environment that includes your DAG code, dependencies, and Astro Runtime Docker image.
+Run unit tests for your data pipelines with `pytest`, a testing framework for Python.
+When you run this command, the Astro CLI creates a local Python environment that includes your DAG code, dependencies, and Astronomer Certified Docker image.
 The CLI then runs any pytests in the `tests` directory of your Astro project and shows you the results of those tests in your terminal.

 For more information on this functionality, see [Test and Troubleshoot Locally](test-and-troubleshoot-locally.md).